 The Revocable Living Trust

 A revocable living trust is a legal document created by an individual or a couple, called the Settlor (also known as the Grantor), to hold and own the Settlor’s assets during their lifetime.
 The living trust is managed by the Trustee.
-In most cases, the Settlor will also be the Trustee during their death or incapacity, which means that you establish the trust, manage the trust assets and remain the trust beneficiary during your lifetime.
+In most cases, the Settlor will also be the Trustee during their death or upon incapacity, which means that you establish the trust, manage the trust assets and remain the trust beneficiary during your lifetime.

 A revocable living trust covers three phases of the Settlor's life: